Equality & Diversity

 Working Group Focus

-- New teaching & learning methodologies in STEM: STEM disciplines suffer from of a low number of new students, as well as a significant drop-out.
-Innovation and new teaching methodologies in STEM (active learning) can help counter this trend by facilitating students’ learning experiences.
-We want to establish and discuss which innovative and active learning activities are carried out at local level of each CG Universities in STEM disciplines.
-Additionally, significant attention will be given to exploring the integration of teaching methodologies with the advent of artificial intelligence, examining both the positive and negative impacts on students.
-Following the Fall 2024 workshop in Padova, we plan to hold another open discussion meeting about active teaching methods in the Spring 2026.
+• New teaching & learning methodologies in STEM: STEM disciplines suffer from a low number of new students, as well as significant dropout rates.
+Innovation and new teaching methodologies in STEM (such as active learning) can help counter this trend by enhancing students’ learning experiences.
+We aim to identify and discuss which innovative and active learning practices are implemented within each CG university in STEM disciplines.
+In addition, significant attention will be given to exploring the integration of teaching methodologies in the context of the rise of artificial intelligence, examining both its positive and negative impacts on students.

 Contact person at the CG Office: Rúben Castro (castro@coimbra-group.eu)